 PennantPark Investment recognizes in its Consolidated Financial Statements the effect of a tax position when it is more likely than not, based on the technical merits, that the position will be sustained upon examination.
 We did not have any uncertain tax positions that met the recognition or measurement criteria of ASC 740-10-25 nor did we have any unrecognized tax benefits as of the periods presented herein.
 Although we file federal and state tax returns, our major tax jurisdiction is federal.
-Our tax returns for each of our federal tax years from 2008 to date remain subject to examination by the Internal Revenue Service.
+Our tax returns for each of our federal tax years since 2009 remain subject to examination by the Internal Revenue Service and the state department of revenue.